• Skip to primary navigation

 Serving Ideas

-Make a delicious tuna sandwich by placing a generous scoop of the tuna spread on two pieces of whole grain bread, top with lettuce and sliced tomato, if desired.
-Make an entree lunch salad by placing a scoop of tuna egg salad on a bed of lettuce or spring mix.
-Serving with a variety of crackers is also a favorite way to enjoy.
+• Make a delicious sandwich by placing a generous scoop of the tuna spread on two pieces of whole wheat bread, top with lettuce and sliced tomato, if desired.

 📖 Recipe

-bowl of prepared tuna salad
+a bowl of mom's prepared tuna salad spread

 Mom's Classic Tuna Salad

-My TX Kitchen
+Alaine @ My TX Kitchen

 Dill pickles, celery, red onion and a little hot sauce create the perfect Tuna Salad!